onlyOneYR/elasticsearch/intl.en-US/User Guide/Instance management/Cluster upgrade.md

 ## Force update {#section_h1w_mgm_zgb .section}

 If the health status of your Elasticsearch instance is **red** or **yellow**, this indicates that your services running on the instance have been severely affected.
 To resolve this issue, you must immediately upgrade your instance.
-You can select **Force Update** to ignore the **status of the Elasticsearch instance and forcibly upgrade the instance**.
+You can select **Force Update** to ignore the status of the Elasticsearch instance and **forcibly upgrade** the instance.
 The upgrade process takes only a short period of time.

 **Note:**